 1971.
 The Savoy Ballroom Turns Into Nero’s

 Not that anyone cares now, but, back in the day, the Savoy Ballroom really was the focal point of live musical entertainment in Portsmouth.
 There are countless stories of many a Portsmouth couple meeting during its big band days and it was especially popular with local girls meeting American sailors.
-When The Beatles played there for three nights in 1963 to promote the She Loves You tour, people expected this venue to last forever.
+When The Beatles played there for three nights in 1963 as part of the She Loves You tour, people expected this venue to last forever.
 But just like The Cavern Club in Liverpool in the late 1960’s, the musical following grew smaller and the good bands started passing instead of playing, mostly due to the venue’s small size and limited door revenue which meant their appearance may not make them any money.
 In 1971, long after The Beatles had left the building and well past the glory days of the old-world crowd of afternoon tea and dancing to the Palm Court Orchestra, the venue changed to its next incarnation and the Nero’s Nightclub was born.